anomalyae/thinking/_posts/2024-09-07-The-structured-data-opportunity.md

 4. <span class="list-header">Healthcare:</span> Improve patient outcomes through structured medical records and research data, enabling personalized treatment plans and more effective population health management.
 5. <span class="list-header">Education:</span> Personalize learning experiences using structured data on student performance and preferences, leading to improved educational outcomes and more engaging learning experiences.

-As with all waves of technology, adoption rates for ai-enabled transformation will vary and be unevenly distributed across geographies.
+As with all waves of technology, adoption rates for AI-enabled transformation will vary and be unevenly distributed across geographies.
 The question isn't whether structured data will reshape industries, but how quickly organizations will adapt to harness its power.
 > Vision, ethos and adaptability will likely be *the* defining traits of the next generation of popular enterprises, with structured data underpinning them.

 By structuring human capital data today, organizations are laying the foundation for a more efficient, equitable, and innovative tomorrow.<br> Are you ready to unlock the full potential of your data and your workforce?
 Visit <a href="https://www.getskygate.com" class="external" target="_blank">www.getskygate.com</a> to start your journey towards a data-empowered future.